 We are located together in the administrative building.
 Students and parents are welcome to access us during school hours.
-The Wellbeing Coordinator and College Chaplin are here full time.
+The Wellbeing Coordinator and Wellbeing Support Officer are here full time.

 The School Nurse is here on a Wednesday and Friday.

 The Mental health practitioner is at the college Monday to Thursday.

 At times life can be difficult especially if you are having some personal or family problems and often having someone to listen can be helpful.
 We can also support you in sorting out any issues you may be having with friends, family, teachers or subjects.

 Underpinning the way we work are a set of restorative values that guide the teaching, learning and nurturing of relationships as well as supporting staff, students and the school community as a whole.

 We are confidential, which means that anything discussed with you will not be discussed with anyone without your permission.